Select Page

 The Division of Germany

-After World War II, Germany was divided into two separate states: West Germany, officially known as the Federal Republic of Germany (FRG), and East Germany, known as the German Democratic Republic (GDR).
-The division occurred due to ideological and political differences between the United States and Soviet Union.
+After World War II, Germany was divided into two separate states: West Germany existed as the Federal Republic of Germany and East Germany adopted the name German Democratic Republic.
+The United States and Soviet Union split Germany because of disagreements about their political system.

 Life in West Germany